jtod/Sigma16/docs/src/userguide/userguide.md

 ## Author

 The architecture, software tools, and documentation were designed, implemented, and written by John O'Donnell.
-Contact: john.t.odonnell9@gmail.com
+Contact email: john.t.odonnell9@gmail.com

 ## License